GassiusODude/py-boring-stuff/README.md

 # goto the top level of this project
 $ cd py-boring-stuff

-# force regeneration to update the rst files
+# force to update the rst files
 $ sphinx-apidoc -o docs/source/ boring_stuff -f
 ~~~

 ## Test
 Tests are stored in the "test" folder.
 It can be run using the following comand.